 When people are frustrated or angry, they can resort to unusual tactics to get what they want—don't make this mistake with a threat of divorce.
 It is legal action after all, which means the implications are broader and more harmful than may be intended.

-When looking for a solution to your marriage, couple's therapy would be a great place to start.
+Start with couple's therapy if you're looking to improve your marriage.
 If no compromise can be made or if the differences between you trump your commonalities, a legal split may be warranted.

 What Is Your Real Motivation to Divorce?